BIOS-IN5410/Repr_Bioinfo/Repr_Bioinfo_day1.md

 Your output is going to look a little different depending on whether or not SSH has ever been set up on the computer you are using.

-* If you have not set up SSH on Saga, the output is
+* If you have not set up SSH on Fox, the output is

 ~~~
-ls: cannot access '/cluster/home/your_username/.ssh': No such file or directory
+ls: cannot access '/fp/homes01/u01/ec-username/.ssh': No such file or directory
 ~~~

 When you see this, continue with the next section.